The Geographic Immobility of Young Adults in the US

 Auditorium Max Planck Institute for Demographic Research, March 03, 2020

-As part of the Suessmilch Lecture series, Mark Ellis from the University of Washington will give a talk on young adults, those at the age when migration is most likely but who never migrate.
+As part of the Suessmilch Lecture series, Mark Ellis from the University of Washington was intended to give a talk on young adults, those at the age when migration is most likely but who never migrate.
 He reviews issues associated with doing research on this population of long-term or life-time stayers.
+The talk was cancelled.

 The Geographic Immobility of Young Adults in the US: Evidence from Linked Internal Revenue Service, Social Security Administration, and Census Survey Records